 Progress reports showing grades for freshmen or first-year students who classify as sophomores, all students on academic probation, and other students whose work is below the level of C- are issued at the middle of each semester.
 Final grades are given at the end of each semester to all students.
-Progress reports and final grades are distributed to students and mailed to parents/guardians.
+Progress reports and final grades are distributed to students.